sandialabs/suncal/doc/Manual/manual.md

 To answer this question, add a Risk calculation.
 From the **Project** menu, select **Add Calculation** and choose **Risk Analysis**.
 The previous uncertainty propagation problem provides the Process Distribution needed for the risk calculation.
-This distribution can be automatically copied into the Process Distribution using the **Risk** menu and selecting **Import process distribution**.
+This distribution can be automatically copied into the Process Distribution using the **Risk** menu and selecting **Import distribution**.
 From the dialog box, different distributions that have already been calculated are available for loading into the Risk calculation.
-Double click on **tau (MC)** to select the time constant Monte Carlo results (see {*@fig:riskprop}).
+Double click **uncertainty** as the Data Source, then click **tau (MC)** in the table to view the Monte Carlo results of the original uncertainty calculation (see {*@fig:riskprop}).
+Next, specify that this column should be imported as the Process Distribution by selecting **Process Distribution** from the **Assigned Variable** dropdown.
-With sampled data results from a Monte Carlo, different distributions can be fit to the histogram by selecting different options from the **Distribution to Fit** drop-down list box.
+With sampled data results from a Monte Carlo, different distributions can be fit to the histogram by selecting different options from the **Distribution to Fit** dropdown list box.
 To approximate the distribution using a histogram, select **histogram** from the list of distributions to fit, then click **OK**.
 The histogram probability distribution will be loaded into the process distribution in the risk calculator.